 Planning should be a proactive process that includes establishing which areas the young person requires support with, and any associated costs included in the care plan and approved in Assist.
 The plan needs to be more than a list of aspirations; it must provide a flexible plan of action that specifies how the young person will access housing, education or training, employment, and health support services.

 The young person's care team has a shared responsibility to support them to develop the life skills and knowledge they will need to live independently.
 The care team coordinates the tasks and activities necessary to support the young person in accordance with their care plan.

 The care plan should also include, as a minimum, the young person's future goals and the supports (and referral to services) required to achieve those goals until they reach 21 years of age (while maintaining the Department's responsibility under the Act until they reach 25 years of age).

-Child protection workers should use the Viewpoint tool to assist them in identifying leaving care requirements.
+You should use the Viewpoint tool to assist the young person to identifying his or her leaving care requirements.
 Young people should be encouraged and assisted to use Viewpoint as an additional instrument for providing input to their plan for leaving care.
 For further information, please refer to Chapter 3.4: Care planning - provisional care plans, care plans and Viewpoint.

 Legal issues are particularly important for young people leaving care and must be included in the modified care plan for leaving care.
-Child protection workers will need to consult with the General Law Unit to determine if there are any outstanding criminal injuries compensation claims or other potential legal claims in relation to the young person.
+You must consult with the General Law Unit to determine if there are any outstanding criminal injuries compensation claims or other potential legal claims in relation to the young person.
 This should occur when the young person is 15 years of age or older but no later than 12 months prior to leaving care.
 The plan should specify how the young person can access or pursue any outstanding claims they may have.